Introduction

 The Seventh Day in Creation

-The first and second chapters of Genesis tell of the creation of our world.
-The first chapter describes the creation of the first 6 days of the week and everything God did on them.
-At the beginning of the second chapter, God describes what He did on the Seventh day of the week.
-On that day, He created nothing, but He finished His creation on that day when He rested, blessed, and sanctified it.
+The first and second chapters of Genesis describe the creation of our world.
+The first chapter outlines the creation of the first six days of the week and everything God accomplished on them.
+At the beginning of the second chapter, God describes what He did on the seventh day.
+On that day, He did not create anything, but He completed His creation by resting, blessing, and sanctifying that day.

 Why did God rest?